Global existence of smooth solution to relativistic membrane equation with large data: Globally smooth solution in the short pulse region II

-we achieve \eqref{3.18}. \end{proof} \begin{remark} The high order RME \eqref{3.18} is a geometric wave equation with inhomogeneous terms, which are at least cubic.
-And the cubic non-linearities take the double null forms $Q(\varphi,Q(\chi,\psi))$, which contains at least four derivatives.
-Let us stress here that, in the high order RME, the $Q$ takes only the first type of basic null forms, $Q_0$ in \eqref{basic null forms}.
-This would be crucial in applications, as we can see in next subsection. \end{remark}
+Thus we achieve \eqref{3.18}. \end{proof} \begin{remark} The higher order RME \eqref{3.18} is a geometric wave equation with inhomogeneous terms that are at least cubic.
+What is more, these cubic non-linearities taking the double null form $Q(\varphi,Q(\chi,\psi))$ contain at least four derivatives.
+Let us stress here that in the high order RME, the null form $Q$ takes only the first type of the basic null forms $Q_0$ \eqref{basic null forms}.
+This would be crucial in Section \ref{Double null condition in null coordinates}. \end{remark}